Exterior algebra

-The wedge product of $k$ vectors $v_1 \wedge v_2 \wedge \dots \wedge v_k$ is called a blade of degree $k$ or $k$-blade.
+The wedge product of $k$ vectors $v_1 \wedge v_2 \wedge \dots \wedge v_k$ is called a simple $k$-vector or $k$-blade.
 The wedge product was introduced originally as an algebraic construction used in geometry to study areas, volumes, and their higher-dimensional analogues: the magnitude of a 2-blade $v\wedge w$ is the area of the parallelogram defined by $v$ and $w,$ and, more generally, the magnitude of a $k$-blade is the (hyper)volume of the parallelotope defined by the constituent vectors.
-The alternating property that $v\wedge v=0$ implies a skew-symmetric property that $v \wedge w = -w \wedge v,$ and more generally any blade flips sign whenever two of its constituent vectors are exchanged, corresponding to a parallelotope of opposite orientation.
+Its bilinearity, expected from such a generalization of volume, and its alternating property that $v\wedge v=0$ implies a skew-symmetric property that $v \wedge w = -w \wedge v,$ and more generally any blade flips sign whenever two of its constituent vectors are exchanged, corresponding to a parallelotope of opposite orientation.

 The full exterior algebra contains objects that are not themselves blades, but linear combinations of blades; a sum of blades of homogeneous degree $k$ is called a k-vector, while a more general sum of blades of arbitrary degree is called a multivector.
 The linear span of the $k$-blades is called the $k$-th exterior power of $V.$ The exterior algebra is the direct sum of the $k$-th exterior powers of $V,$ and this makes the exterior algebra a graded algebra.

 The exterior algebra is universal in the sense that every equation that relates elements of $V$ in the exterior algebra is also valid in every associative algebra that contains $V$ and in which the square of every element of $V$ is zero.

 The definition of the exterior algebra can be extended for spaces built from vector spaces, such as vector fields and functions whose domain is a vector space.
 Moreover, the field of scalars may be any field.
 More generally, the exterior algebra can be defined for modules over a commutative ring.
 In particular, the algebra of differential forms in $k$ variables is an exterior algebra over the ring of the smooth functions in $k$ variables.